soghomon-b/title-finder-main/README.md

   - call the model_creator function on the instance
   - save the model you got in the model.py file in the evaluation package.
     ```python

+    #define the parameters needed for the evaluator object
     training_data: list = ["CEDaR Space", "Indiginous Languages"] #add the training data here as a list.

+    #make an object instance and follow the steps above
     trainer : Trainer = Trainer(training_data)
     trainer.tags_getter()
     trainer.model_creator()